 To make the size of the font to read the article, hold the control button (located at the bottom left corner of your keyboard) and then tap on (click) the + sign (located next to your backspace button on your keyboard).
 To make the font size smaller, hold the control button down and click on the – sign, next to your + sign.

-Hello and welcome back to Second Chance to Live.
-I am happy to see that you decided to stop by to visit with me.
-Thank you.
-I have been thinking about some thing that I would like to share with you.
+I have been thinking about something that I would like to share with you.
 When I was attending junior college many years ago one of the courses that I enrolled in and attended was Sociology.
 The course was an elective and a pre-requisite.
-I am glad that I had the opportunity to attend the classes and learn from the course.
+I am glad that I had the opportunity to attend the classes and learn about the labeling theory and societal stigmatization.

-In the process, the individual — many times — unknowingly relinquishes their own unique creative identify for the identity of the determination, diagnosis or stereotype.
+In the process, the individual — many times — unknowingly relinquishes their own unique creative identity for the identity of the determination, diagnosis or stereotype.

 Please read Part 2 of this article as Part 2 builds upon Part 1.
 To read Part 2 of this article, please click on this link.
 Thank you.
 Traumatic Brain Injury, Labeling Theory and Societal Stigmatization Part 2

 You have my permission to share my articles and or video presentations with anyone you believe could benefit, however, I maintain ownership of the intellectual property AND my articles, video presentations and eBooks are not to be considered OPEN SOURCE.
 Please also provide a link back to Second Chance to Live.
 In the event that you have questions, please send those questions to me.
 All questions are good questions.
 I look forward to hearing from you.
 More Information: Copyright 2007 –2018.